dvishal485/leetcode-runner-cli/README.md

 - Run src/main.rs with default testcases for question [koko-eating-bananas](https://leetcode.com/problems/koko-eating-bananas/)

     ```bash
-    leetcode-runner-cli -r /src/main.rs
+    leetcode-runner-cli -r --file /src/main.rs
     ```

 - Run src/main.rs with custom testcase file

     ```bash
-    leetcode-runner-cli -rt testcase.txt /src/main.rs
+    leetcode-runner-cli -r -t testcase.txt --file /src/main.rs
     ```

 - Submit src/main.rs to leetcode

     ```bash
-    leetcode-runner-cli -s /src/main.rs
+    leetcode-runner-cli -s --file /src/main.rs
     ```

-    Note : This will first execute the default testcases and then submit the solution to leetcode only if the testcases pass as a preventive measure to avoid submitting wrong solution.
+    Note : This will first execute the default testcases (or the specified testcases if given) and then submit the solution to leetcode only if the testcases pass as a preventive measure to avoid submitting wrong solution.

 - Submit src/main.rs to leetcode without running testcases

     ```bash
-    leetcode-runner-cli -fs /src/main.rs
+    leetcode-runner-cli -fs -f /src/main.rs
     ```

 - Pack your code and question into a directory to maintain your progress or upload on Git

     ```bash
-    leetcode-runner-cli -p /src/main.rs
+    leetcode-runner-cli -p --file /src/main.rs
     ```

 #### Note